neurobagel/communities/README.md

 Neurobagel expects each subcommunity-curated vocabulary to be maintained in a single Google Sheets table.

-1. Create a new [Google Sheet](https://workspace.google.com/intl/en_ca/products/sheets/) and give it a descriptive name for your subcommunity.
+1. Create a new [Google Sheet](https://workspace.google.com/intl/en_ca/products/sheets/) and give it a descriptive name, e.g., `<SUBCOMMUNITY NAME> Assessment Vocabulary`.

 2. Open the **Share** settings and set the access permissions for the Google Sheet to **Anyone with the link**.